On polynomial representation functions for multilinear forms: Introduction

 Let $\cA$ be an infinite sequence of positive integers.
 Denote by $r(n,\cA)$ the number of solutions of the equation $n=a_1+a_2$, where $a_1,a_2\in \cA$.
 In~\cite{ErdTuran} the authors found, by means of analytic arguments, that $r(n,\cA)$ cannot be constant for $n$ large enough.
 As it is shown in~\cite{Dirac}, and elementary argument also exists: it is obvious that $r(n,\cA)$ is odd when $n = 2a,\, a\in\cA $, and even otherwise.
 So it is not possible that $r(n,\cA)$ is constant for $n$ large enough.
 This idea can be easily generalized when we consider the number of solutions of the equation $n=a_1+\dots+a_p$, where $a_1,\dots, a_p\in \cA$ and $p$ is a prime number: if $a\in \cA$, the number of representations of $pa$ is congruent to 1 modulo $p$, while the number of representations of $pa+1$ is congruent to $0$ modulo $p$.
 As $a$ can be chosen as big as desired, a contradiction is obtained if we suppose that the representation function is constant for $n$ large enough.
 However, the argument fails when we consider a composite modulo, and it does not seem that the argument could be extended in the general case using elementary tools.

-These problems are particular cases of a question posted by S\'ark\"ozy and S\'os~\cite{SarSos}: given a multilinear form $k_1x_1+\dots+k_r x_r$, consider the number of solutions of the equation $n=k_1 a_1+\dots+k_r a_r$, where $a_1,\dots,a_r\in \cA$.
-For which multilinear forms the number of solutions could be constant for $n$ large enough?
-For bilinear forms the problem is completely solved: when we deal with the bilinear form $x_1+k x_2$, $k>1$, Moser~\cite{Moser} showed that there exists a set $\cA$ such that the number of solutions of the equation $n=a_1+ka_2$ where $a_1,\,a_2\in \cA$ is constant and equal to 1 (see also~\cite{Shev} for additional properties of these sequences of numbers).
+These problems are particular cases of a question posted by S\'ark\"ozy and S\'os~\cite{SarSos}: given a multivariate linear form $k_1x_1+\dots+k_r x_r$, consider the number of solutions of the equation $n=k_1 a_1+\dots+k_r a_r$, where $a_1,\dots,a_r\in \cA$.
+For which multivariate linear forms the number of solutions could be constant for $n$ large enough?
+For bivariate linear forms with positive coefficients the problem is completely solved: when we deal with the bivariate linear form $x_1+k x_2$, $k>1$, Moser~\cite{Moser} showed that there exists a set $\cA$ such that the number of solutions of the equation $n=a_1+ka_2$ where $a_1,\,a_2\in \cA$ is constant and equal to 1 (see also~\cite{Shev} for additional properties of these sequences of numbers).
 Recently, Cilleruelo and Ru\'e~\cite{CillRue} proved that for $k_1$ and $k_2$ satisfying $1<k_1<k_2$ and $\mathrm{gcd}(k_1,k_2)=1$ the number of solutions of the equation $n=k_1 a_1+k_2 a_2$ where $a_1,\,a_2\in \cA$ is not constant for $n$ large enough.